lucaslegname/lucaslegname.github.io/_posts/2020-04-22-mitmproxy-tips.md

 published: true
 ---

-In [my previous post]({% post_url mitmproxy/2020-04-10-mitmproxy %}), I focused on steps to install **mitmproxy** and set up your target device to start inspecting requests.
+In [my previous post]({% post_url mitmproxy/2020-04-10-mitmproxy %}), I focused on steps to install **mitmproxy** and set up your target device.
 Now that you are all set, here are a few tips to help you getting quickly confortable with this tool.

 <!--more-->

 ## The table and details views

-The app starts on the "table view", that's where the requests appear.
+mitmproxy starts on the "table view", that's where the requests appear.
 To navigate among requests, you can use the **up** and **down** keys.
 Select a line and hit **enter** to see details from any request.

-When using an app, this view can quickly become really crowded.
+When using an app, this view can quickly become crowded.
 In this case, you can use the following commands to reduce the number of displayed requests  :

 - use **d** to remove a single request
-- use **z** to remove all requests
+- use **z** to clear the list

 ![Table view](/assets/images/mitmproxy/table-view.jpg)